-Shareholder Fees (fees paid directly from your investment) None
+Shareholder Fees (fees paid directly from your investment).....
+None

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

-Acquired Fund Fees and Expenses 0.01%
+Acquired Fund Fees and Expenses 0.07%

 Other Expenses 0.01%

-Total Annual Fund Operating Expenses 0.80%
+Total Annual Fund Operating Expenses 0.86%

 - Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
 However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan. - "Acquired Fund Fees and Expenses" are expenses incurred indirectly by the Fund through its ownership of shares of other investment companies (such as exchange-traded funds).
 They are not direct operating expenses paid by Fund shareholders and are not used to calculate the Fund's net asset value ("NAV").
 In addition, "Acquired Fund Fees and Expenses" will not be reflected in the Fund's Financial Statements in its shareholder report.
 Therefore, the amounts listed in "Total Annual Fund Operating Expenses" and "Total Annual Fund Operating Expenses After Fee Waiver and Expense Reimbursement" will differ from those presented in the Fund's Financial Highlights.
+It is currently anticipated that the Fund may invest in an affiliated acquired fund with higher expenses in the next year.
+If this occurs, "Acquired Fund Fees and Expenses" will be higher and may be 0.13%.